-This summer I finally had the chance to do something I was hoping for a long time: a road trip in Croatia with a group of friends.
-One of the highlights was visiting the award-winning and unique-looking Zlatni Rat beach.
-Woo-hoo!
+This summer I finally had the chance to do something I was hoping for a long time: a road trip in Croatia.
+One of the highlights was visiting the award-winning and unique-looking Zlatni Rat beach!

 In a nutshell, Zlatni Rat did not disappoint in any way.

-Here’s a complete guide on Brac.
+So here’s a complete guide on Brac with all those amazing places.
 Because this island is much more than you might expect!

 Why we chose Brac